Karthikr32/bookmyride/README.md

 **Authorized Roles:** PUBLIC

 #### 📝 Description
-This API endpoint powers the **core discovery engine** of the bus reservation system, enabling seamless bus availability queries across **all user categories**—guests passengers, registered passengers, and management authorities.
-Users specify **from & to locations**, **travel dates**, and optional filters like,
-   - AC type(AC/NON-AC)
-   - Seat type(SEATER/SLEEPER) preferences
-   - Departure time windows (e.g., 06:00–12:00)
-   - Sorting by fare, departure time, or bus ID.
+This API provides a **publicly accessible bus discovery and availability view**, allowing any client to search buses by route and travel date **without authentication or role context**.
+It serves as a read-only entry point into the system’s scheduling and availability data, supporting controlled filtering and sorting for refined discovery.
+The endpoint enforces strict validation and semantic correctness to ensure that all queries are meaningful, future-oriented, and safe to execute.
+Search execution follows deterministic query pathways, guaranteeing predictable and explainable results.
+Responses are curated for external consumption, exposing only travel-relevant information while preserving temporal accuracy based on the requested travel date.

 As a **business-critical interface** feeding search pipelines, booking workflows, and fare comparisons, it enforces strict parameter validation, deterministic filter logic, and uniform response contracts for functional accuracy and operational predictability.

-Key highlights:
-- **Universal Consistency:** Identical response structure, error semantics, and query behavior across guest/registered/management users.
+**Key Highlights:**
+- **Public & Unauthenticated Access:** Accessible without JWT or role checks, providing a universal discovery view for any client.
+- **Read-Only Discovery Interface:** Exposes availability data strictly for viewing and comparison purposes.
+- **Strict Semantic Validation:** Ensures all inputs are structurally and logically valid before processing.
-- **Deterministic Filtering:** Every filter combination maps to traceable repository calls, eliminating unpredictable results.
+- **Deterministic Filtering:** Each filter combination resolves through a predefined execution path, ensuring predictable outcomes.
-- **Zero-Ambiguity Rules:** Fully defined business logic ensures schedule accuracy, fare integrity, and reliable booking handoffs.
+- **Temporal Integrity:** Availability and schedules are always evaluated against the requested future travel date.
+- **Performance-Safe Sorting:** Restricts sorting to approved, indexed fields to protect query stability and performance.
+- **Stable User-Facing Responses:** Returns clean, consistent DTOs without exposing internal or system-only attributes.

+> 💡 Testing Prerequisite: This endpoint returns results only when active bus records exist for the given route and travel date.
+If no buses are returned during testing, ensure that bus data has been created using #11 Add New Bus Data and has not been removed via management actions.

 #### 📥 Query Parameters